 The simplest answer is that they’re an effective way to identify possible improvements that can make a major impact on your online success.
-Plus, they can be pretty simple to set up and learn from.

-For example, a basic A/B test looks something like this:
+A basic A/B test looks something like this:

 Then, you use that insight to make the elements on the more effective variation permanent.